I want to help someone with their gambling

 If you need immediate help, call the gambling helpline on 1800 858 858 or visit Gambling Help Online.

-A barring order can stop them from gambling or entering a specific area of a venue where gambling takes place.
-Orders are legally binding and can stop people from:
+A barring order can stop people from gambling or entering a specific area of a venue where gambling takes place.
+Orders are legally binding and can stop them from:

 Requesting a barring order

-To request a third party barring, contact Consumer and Business Services directly or approach staff at a venue.
+To request that a person be barred, contact Consumer and Business Services directly or approach staff at a venue.

 Contact CBS

-Contact CBS staff directly to initiate the third party barring process by:
+Contact CBS staff directly to request a barring by:

 You must also complete and email the 3BA - request for involuntary barring (PDF 180KB) form.